ratt-ru/solarkat/README.md

 ### Git clone
 You can have access to SolarKAT by cloning it from the repository to your local computer.
 To Run SolarKAT, you must first install Stimela (the framework on which SolarKAT is based).
 Stimela is installed in a virtual environment.
+In addition to stimela install cult-cargo.
+Both should be in the master branch.

 ```
 git clone https://github.com/ratt-ru/solarkat.git